ChaitanyaRangu/Talkback-AI/README.md

 Talkback-AI is a Node.js-based server application that provides a WebSocket API for real-time chat and text-to-speech (TTS) services, integrating with OpenAI's APIs.
 It is designed for interactive conversational AI experiences, supporting both chat completion and TTS audio streaming.

 ## Features
-- WebSocket server for real-time communication
+- WebSocket server for real-time chatCompletion in Speech Streaming mode
 - Chat completion using OpenAI's GPT models
 - Text-to-speech (TTS) audio generation
-- Modular architecture with controllers and services
-- Comprehensive integration and unit tests

 ## Project Structure
 ```